Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability exists in the streamsxattrpwrite() function within the vfsstreamsxattr file server module.
-The issue occurs when write requests create holes in the file, allowing an authenticated user to read an unlimited number of samples of discarded heap memory.
-The vulnerability has been assigned a CVSS v3.1 base score of 4.3 (MEDIUM) with the vector string: CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:U/C:L/I:N/A:N (Samba Security).
+The vulnerability stems from a failure to initialize memory in streamsxattrpwrite() function within the vfsstreamsxattr file server module.
+The issue occurs when write requests create holes in the file.
+The vulnerability has been assigned a CVSS v3.1 score of 4.3 (Medium) with the vector string AV:N/AC:L/PR:L/UI:N/S:U/C:L/I:N/A:N. The vulnerability is classified as CWE-908 (Use of Uninitialized Resource) (NVD, Samba Security).

 The vulnerability allows authenticated users to read residual memory content that may contain sensitive data.
-However, the impact is somewhat mitigated as Samba erases known secrets before freeing the associated memory (Samba Security).
+However, Samba's practice of erasing known secrets before freeing the associated memory somewhat mitigates the potential impact of the data leak (Samba Security).

 Systems that don't use vfsstreamsxattr are not affected.
-Users can check their smb.conf file for the string 'streamsxattr'.
-If there is a line containing 'vfs objects = streamsxattr', removing 'streams_xattr' from the 'vfs objects' list will avoid the vulnerability, though this will affect functionality.
-Additionally, patches have been released in Samba versions 4.23.2, 4.22.5, and 4.21.9 to address this issue (Samba Security).
+As a workaround, administrators can check their smb.conf for the string 'streams_xattr' and remove it from the 'vfs objects' list, though this will affect functionality.
+For a permanent fix, patches have been released, and Samba versions 4.23.2, 4.22.5, and 4.21.9 have been issued as security releases to correct the defect.
+Samba administrators are advised to upgrade to these releases or apply the patch as soon as possible (Samba Security).

 Source: This report was generated using AI